New Bounds on Diffsequences: Factorials

 \section{Factorials}

+In this section, we let $D=\{k! \mid k\in \mathbb{Z}^+\}$.
 We would like to show that the set, $D$, of factorials is not $2$-accessible.
-This means we must demonstrate a coloring of $\mathbb{Z}^+$ which avoids arbitrarily long $D$-diffsequences.
-We use Beatty sequences to construct the following $2$-coloring:
+This means we must demonstrate a coloring of $\mathbb{Z}^+$ that avoids arbitrarily long $D$-diffsequences.
+We construct the following $2$-coloring, which can be thought of as a slight perturbation of a periodic coloring: